ostdotcom/ost-sdk-php/README.md

 ### Tokens Module

-To get information about the token created on the OST KIT interface use services provided by token module.
-Partner company can use this service to know the chain id , the auxiliary chain on which their economy is running apart from other information.
+To get information about the Brand Token created on the OST KIT interface, use services provided by the Tokens module.
+You can use this service to obtain the chain ID of the auxiliary chain on which the token economy is running, in addition to other information.

 ```php
 $tokenService = $ostObj->services->tokens;